The North West SCITT programme is focused on producing highly effective, fully qualified primary school teachers.

 of Practice and Equalities Act 2010.

-Inclusive practices including children with EAL, SpLD, Disability, Pupil
+Inclusive practices including children with EAL, SpLD, Disability and Pupil Premium

 External specialist agencies or organisations to support high quality provision